 The Open Spaces Society is grateful to one of our supporters, Steve Byrne, who has been undertaking detailed research about re-registration, and has provided the set of search sheets and other guidance to applicants.
 Steve has recently created his own site which contains detailed information about the work he has done.
 To visit his site, click here.
 Steve has received support from the Joseph Rowntree Reform Trust Ltd.

 Deregistration of common land or town or village green

-Under long-term transitional provisions, applications can be made to deregister certain areas of registered common land outside the pioneer areas, as well as in the pioneer areas.
+Under long-term transitional provisions, applications can be made to deregister certain areas of registered common land outside the pioneer areas, as well as in the pioneer areas, and in Wales.
 Applications must be made under paragraphs 6, 7, 8 or 9 of Schedule 2 to, or under section 19 of, the Commons Act 2006.
 The criteria are quite strict, but we are concerned that some commons registration authorities will grant applications without sufficient evidence that the criteria are satisfied, particularly if no objection is made.